sayanta01/JS/notes/fullstackopen/02-communicating-with-server/01-rendering-collection.md

   This helps React update only the necessary parts of the screen instead of reloading everything `{notes.map(note => <li key={note.id}>{note.content}</li>)}`

-- If there is no unique property in the object, use the index of the array as the key:
+- if there is no unique property in the object, use the index of the array as the key:
 - Anti-pattern: Array Indexes as Keys: not recommended {items.map((item, index) => (
   <li key={index}>{item.name}</li>